 You can be in business as soon as you’re ready to accept customers.
 You don’t have to wait until you’ve made your first sale.
 The actual event that triggers you being in business (as opposed to starting a business) will vary by the type of business and your own personal way of operating.

-Something as simple as handing out business cards or setting up a website or social media business page can all signal that you are “open” and ready to accept business.
+Something as simple as handing out how to design business cards or setting up a website or social media business page can all signal that you are “open” and ready to accept business.
 Once you’re actually in business, the expenses you incur would be considered regular business expenses, not startup expenses.

 A product or service purchased for use by your business can be deductible if it’s ordinary and reasonable for the type of business you run.
 Small businesses and Schedule C filers will generally find their deductions fall into the following broad categories: